jzhang319/jzhang319/README.md

 Currently:

-I've been contributing as a software engineer at Coursect Inc., developing a tutoring platform that leverages the OpenAI, and Google API.
+I've been contributing as a full-stack software engineer at Coursect Inc., developing a tutoring platform that leverages the OpenAI, and Google API.
 We focus on aiding students in grades 8 to 12 with their math, chemistry, and physics studies.
 Our tech stack includes JavaScript with React for the front end and Python with Flask for server functionality.
 Excited about the impact of technology on education.

 Technologies and Experience

 My recent solo project, developed post-App Academy, features a **Python, Flask backend and Javascript, React for the frontend**, a tech combo I thoroughly enjoy.
-During the boot camp, I also honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Pixelgram",  "Where-will-i-stay-bnb" and "Question Overflow" (links below).
+During the boot camp, I also honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Pixelgram",  "Where-will-i-stay-bnb" and "Question Overflow".

-I take pride in crafting my own front ends, showcasing expertise in JavaScript, React, and Redux.
-Building front-end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.

 On the database front, I bring experience with both relational and non-relational databases.
 My projects have seamlessly integrated SQL, PostgreSQL, and MySQL.
-Check out my work below!
+Check out my work!

 ## 🧰 Languages and Tools: